Tamiyo22/Tamiyo22/README.md

 <h2>✨A bit about me!✨</h2>

-🔭 Current Project: I'm working on developing a dashboard that provides real-time news and weather updates.
-What makes it unique is the inclusion of a ChatGPT-generated summary, tailored specifically to your chosen city.
+🔭 Current Project: I just finished a small project creating a LLM powered YouTube Assistant!

 👯 Collaboration: I'm on the lookout for opportunities to collaborate on projects that focus on positive impact and community building.
 Additionally, I'm seeking a study buddy to explore data structures and algorithms together.